vphantom/pyritephp-example/DEVELOPERS.md

 Then, running `make distrib` any time will rebuild `client.css[.gz]` and `client.js[.gz]`.

+## Configuration

+Global associative array `$PPHP['config']` contains the parsed contents of `config.ini`.
+Feel free to add your own custom sections to this file.

 ## Templating

 All templates have variables `session` and `post` equivalent to `$_SESSION` and `$_POST`, as well as `grab()`, `pass()` and `filter()` from the PHP side and the special variable `req` with details about the current request.